 John winced and put it to his forehead.
 He just wanted the little brat to go away now, ‘you should’ve said so before.’

 ‘Don’t worry; I don’t want it back.
 I want to play a game with you.
 It’ll pass the time.’

 ‘Oh, nothing really, just until I can find my way back.’

-The kid coughed and spat something onto the veranda’s boards; John kept his eyes off it.
+The kid coughed and spat something onto the veranda’s boards that John fought to keep his eyes off.
 There were too many worms crawling through the mess.

 ‘I’ll open the house if you beat me.’

 The child’s smile stretched tight, as he uncurled talons so filthy they could have been made of dirt.
 But the grid it scratched into the veranda’s boards was familiar.